 The Community Foundation of Washington County MD, Inc. works with families, friends and organizations to create lasting legacies through endowed scholarship funds that can make awards forever.
 You can create a scholarship to memorialize or honor someone, celebrate your alma mater or promote a chosen career field.
 The creation of a scholarship fund can affect the donor as much as the recipient.

 The Community Foundation of Washington County MD offers more than 70 scholarships.
-Applications for 2018 are now open.
+Applications for 2019 will open on January 2nd.
 Each scholarship has its own criteria and deadline, so please check each individual scholarship for specifics.
 Please contact Sarah Burge, director of grants and donor relations at (301) 745-5210 for any questions.

 To browse scholarships and/or apply, read through our Scholarship List.